joxn/rustup-find/README.md

 ## Examples

-As a `` user, releases of `rls-preview` are quite rare, which is why I created this software.
+As a `x86_64-pc-windows-gnu` user, releases of `rls-preview` are quite rare, which is why I created this app.

 Here are a different examples of how this binary can be used.